Polyvagal Theory and Trauma

 You see, our neuroception – our nervous system’s evaluation of risk – is functionally unpredictable (and it happens without our awareness).
 We don’t know how our nervous system will respond.

 If that plane hit the ground and went up into flames, her transition from life to death would have been without pain.
-However, many of the people in exactly the same environment were screaming, while there were probably others who were relatively calm.
+However, there were other passengers who were screaming, and some who were relatively calm.

 So here we have an example of the same scary event being translated by different nervous systems in different ways.